PostHog/posthog.com/contents/docs/product-analytics/sql.md

     enterprise: full
 ---

 SQL insights enable you to directly access data in PostHog using SQL queries.

-> SQL queries in PostHog don’t require the trailing semi-colon (`;`) of traditional SQL queries.
+They're powered by [HogQL](/docs/hogql).

 ## SQL commands

 You create SQL queries out of a list of commands that shape what data, filters, aggregations, and ordering we want to see.

+> SQL queries in PostHog don’t require the trailing semi-colon (`;`) of traditional SQL queries.
 ### SELECT

 Use `SELECT` to select data (usually columns, transformations, or aggregations) from one or more tables in the database.